ricotheque/HTMLizer/README.md

 }
 ```

-It gets even more complicated if you have to create HTML groups with sub-elements:
+It gets even more complicated if you have to work with groups of elements:

 ```php
 $html = '';